ZimengXiong/tinyTouch/README.md

 # **tinyTouch** authenticates you insecurely 🙂
 authenticate, sudo, login with your fingerprint wire(less)ly without having to spend $149

-if you don't feel comfortable with our security model. dont fret! just wait some time...should have a smart card compatiable solution working...soon...
+if you don't feel comfortable with our security model. dont fret! just wait some time...should have a smart card compatiable solution working...soon...maybe watch the repo?

 ## lazy? let your agent set everything up
 ```